anniedelgee/blast-from-the-past/README.md

 ## A Retro Inspired Desktop Application

 Blast to the Past is a desktop application that replicates the fun and excitment of some classic arcade style games.
-This paired with useful features like a to-do list that prioritises your non-negotiable tasks for the day, the quote of the day and an embedded customisable Spotify player, *Blast from the Past* will take you on a nostalgic journey to the golden age of arcade games.
+This paired with useful features like a to-do list that prioritises your non-negotiable tasks for the day, the quote of the day and a Spotify player, *Blast from the Past* will take you on a nostalgic journey to the golden age of arcade games.

 This application relies on various technologies including p5.js, React, web APIS, JavaScript, Bootstrap, HTML and CSS.